CN engages learners through social and engaging learning. This article will guide instructors to set up a CN course for social discussion.

 STEP5: Create A Few Starter Posts

-For example, create a welcome post where you clarify the rules of posting in CN, share CN help materials, and encourage students to complete their CN Portfolio and create a post.
+For example, create a welcome post to introduce CN, share a CN tutorial, and encourage students to populate their CN profile/ePortfolio.

-You can also create a poll to survey students’ learning backgrounds and help them get to know their peers.
+You may also create a poll to survey students’ learning backgrounds and help them get to know their peers.

-Hint: Discussion in CN is based around student-centered and informal learning.
-You don’t have to (we also do not recommend that you) apply a sophisticated discussion structure and monitor every single post.
+Hint: Discussion in CN is more student-centered and informal in nature.
+You don’t have to (we also do not recommend that you) apply a sophisticated assessment structure and monitor every single post.

-When students begin posting, you may browse their content as your time permits (you can use the CN mobile app), rate their posts, make comments and, more importantly, award them badges and give them recommendations/compliments.
-You can award a student a badge in less than 4 seconds.
+Once students begin posting, you may browse their content as your time permits (you can use the CN mobile web app), rate their posts, make comments and, more importantly, award them badges and give them recommendations/compliments.
+You can award a student a badge in a few seconds.
 Writing a recommendation/compliment takes only two clicks.

-You can award badges and give recommendations/compliments on post:
+Award badges and give recommendations/compliments from a post:

-You can award badges and give recommendations/compliments from the Course Roster page:
+Award badges and give recommendations/compliments from Course Roster: